OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 Some of our customers decide to manage their deployments across multiple Octopus Servers for a variety of other reasons.
 We think our proposed solution will help customers who are:

-- Working as distributed teams
+- dividing their work amongst multiple teams, possibly distributed around the world
-- Using a Service Oriented (SOA) or Microservices architecture
+- using a Service Oriented (SOA) or Microservices architecture
-- Using Octopus to deploy your software directly into your customer's networks
+- using Octopus to deploy their software directly into their customer's networks
-- Combination of all these examples
+- depending on a combination of all these examples

 ![Other examples](rrp-other-examples.png "width=500")